 Digital EQ for high-end frequencies: DMG Equilibrium.
 Equilibrium is the best overall EQ around.
 What it can do is incredible.

 Drum group compression: I’ll go from the Soundtoys Decapitator, into the TG1 Limiter, into the ML4000 and then into the Sonnox Inflator.
-I’ll use a Distressor and TSL for parallel processing as well.
-The TG1 is a new one for me.
-I’ve been compressing more than I ever have.
-But the more I do on the groups, the less I can do on the stereo bus.
+I’ll use a Distressor and the Inward Connections Vac Rac for parallel processing as well.
+But the more compression I do on the groups, the less I can do on the stereo bus.

 Reverb: Valhalla.
-They make the “most interesting” verbs out there.
-Vahalla reverbs are all over “The Social Network” soundtrack.
+They make the most interesting reverbs out there.
+Vahalla reverbs are all over “The Social Network” soundtrack, by the way.

-Master Buss: Dangerous 2-Bus, into the TSL, into the Vac Rac EQ for low and high-end boost, then into The Phoenix.
-The UAD Ampex ATR does something similar to tape so I use it for that.
-For dynamic EQing I’ll use the ML400, and send it into the Inflator which goes into a few other things.
+Master Buss: The signal goes from the Dangerous 2-Bus into the Vac Rac, and then into the Inward Connnections DEQ-1 for some low and high-end boost, and then into Thermionic’s Culture The Phoenix.
+The UAD Ampex ATR does something similar to tape, so I use it for that effect.
+For dynamic EQing I’ll use the ML4000, and send it into the Sonnox Inflator and a few other things.

-I don’t use all that stuff for levels, but rather for character.
-I don’t EQ much on the stereo buss, but if I do, I’ll use the EQ plugin is the DMG Audio Equilibrium.
+I don’t use all that stuff for dynamics, but rather for character.
+I don’t EQ much on the stereo buss either, but if I do, I’ll mostly use the DMG Equilibrium.

 Awesome.
-Well, that makes for a pretty long talk about your work.
-Can I end by asking what are your working on currently?
+Can I end by asking what are you’re working on currently?

 I’m producing a band with Nic Jodoin called Saybia, who are an amazing band from Denmark.
-I recently did more soundtrack stuff with Atticus as well as with another composer I love, Rob Simonsen, as well as mixed a record for a band called The Bots.
-I also recently mixed a Danish artist called MØ, whose doing really well right now and has a great album.
-I also am mixing some songs for an artist I love, Malea.
-I also did some live work with Nine Inch Nails over the last year mixing the broadcast feed for festivals all over the world.
-There’s a lot keeping me busy these days.
+I recently did more soundtrack stuff with Atticus as well as with another composer I love, Rob Simonsen, as well as mixing a record for a band called The Bots.
+I also recently mixed a Danish artist called MØ, who’s doing really well right now and has a great album.
+I’m also mixing some songs for an artist I love, called Malea, and did I some live work with Nine Inch Nails over the last year, mixing the broadcast feed at their festivals gigs all over the world.
+So there’s a lot keeping me busy these days.